KatherineMichel/church-website-and-marketing-on-a-budget/about_pretty_prairie.md

 * Several small business

 ## Work
-A number of Pretty Prairie residents work locally (farmers, teachers), or commute to other nearby cities for work (business people, machine operators, ect)
+A number of Pretty Prairie residents work locally (farmers, teachers, police, city workers, ect.), or commute to other nearby cities (Kingman, Hutchinson, Wichita, ect.) for work (business people, machine operators, ect.).
+Though the cost of living may be lower, the price of gas and time spent commuting also have to be considered.
+Meanwhile, the outskirts of Wichita are steadily expanding outward.

 ### Nielson Company Demographic Info